Daily readings

 Wednesday, May 13, 2026

 Our Lady of Fatima.
 Eastertide.
-A clean reading layout for church, prayer, or preparation.
+Read the day's readings in one place for prayer, preparation, or quiet reflection.

 CelebrationOur Lady of Fatima